 PROPERTY NAME NUMBER OF VOUCHERS NEWLY PROJECT-BASED STATUS AT END OF PLAN YEAR RAD?
 DESCRIPTION OF PROJECT Planned Actual Agrihood Senior Apartments 54 54 Committed No New construction senior project consisting of 165 total units.
 109 of the units will be affordable and of those, 54 will be supported with PBVs for seniors.
-Evans Lane 30 0 Un-committed (see below) No New construction family project, consisting of 61 total units.
-30 PBVs will support the project, directed towards those with special needs W. San Carlos 40 0 Committed No New construction family project, consisting of 80 total units.
-40 PBVs will support the project, Alum Rock Family 29 0 Committed No New construction family project, consisting of 87 total units.
+750 W. San Carlos 40 0 Committed No New construction family project, consisting of 80 total units.
+40 PBVs will support the project, Vela (Alum Rock Family) 29 29 Committed No New construction family project, consisting of 87 total units.
 29 PBVs will support the project, directed towards the homeless and those with special needs.
-Blossom Hill 49 0 Committed No New construction senior project, consisting of 147 total units.
+Charities Blossom Hill 49 49 Committed No New construction senior project, consisting of 147 total units.
 49 PBVs will support the project, directed towards seniors with special needs.
-202 E/I
+Calabazas (Corvin) 80 0 Committed No New construction family project consisting of 136 units.
+80 PBVs will support the project, directed toward the homeless and those with special needs.
+Page Street 27 27 Committed No New construction family project consisting of 81 total units.
+27 PBVs will support the project, directed toward the homeless and those with special needs.
+Sango Court 40 0 Committed No New construction family project consisting of 101 total units.
+40 PBVs will support the project, directed toward the homeless and those with special needs.
+Auzerais 64 0 Committed No New construction family project consisting of 128 total units.
+64 PBVs will support the project, directed toward the homeless and those with special needs.